In focus are common apologetic defenses of biblical genocide commanded by Yahweh, the Supreme deity of the ancient Hebrews.

 Part 8 – Forthcoming

-The Hebrews conquered Canaan through their invasions but this did not entail the full and thorough extermination of the land’s inhabitants.
-According to scholar Nicolas Wolterstorff, a philosopher and theologian, the Joshua conquest accounts,
+The Hebrews conquered Canaan through incursions, but this did not entail the full and thorough extermination of the land’s inhabitants.
+According to Nicolas Wolterstorff, a philosopher and theologian, the Joshua conquest accounts,

 “are narrated in a particular style, which is not intended to be literal in all of its details and contains a lot of hyperbole, formulaic language and literary expressions for rhetorical effect.
 We argue in our book that the evidence both from within the Bible and from other ancient Near Eastern conquest accounts supports this conclusion” (1).